martinkarlssonio/polars-pandas-spark/README.md

 ![Architecture overview][arch]

 ## Pre-requisite
-- Confirmed working on Linux (and WSL on Windows)
+Confirmed working on Linux (and WSL on Windows)
-- Ensure Docker is installed.
+Ensure that you have Docker, Python and Pip installed.

 ## Start
 Execute `bash run.sh` to start the the build and start the containers.

 <!-- CONTRIBUTING -->